Deux-Montagnes line: Exo service

 On June 1, 2017, the AMT was dissolved and replaced by two new governing bodies, the Autorité régionale de transport métropolitain (ARTM) and the Réseau de transport métropolitain (RTM).
 The RTM took over all former AMT services, including this line.

 In May 2018, the RTM formally re-branded itself as Exo; and renamed each line with a number and updated colour.
 The Deux-Montagnes line became Exo 6, and the blue line colour was updated to a light peach colour.

-Planned projects
+Projects before conversion

 To ease overcrowding and attract new users on the Deux-Montagnes Line, the ARTM planned several projects: